karanja-simon/blog/node-io.md

 ```bash
 http://localhost:4002/fib/45
 ```
 And opening another tab on Postman and making another `GET` request on the `/hello` endpoint, we now immediately get a `Hello!` response as the first request keeps calculating.
-This means our requests are being handled by a different process.
-The biggest drawback to this is if you need to have a shared state or sessions.
+This means our requests are being handled by a different *process*.
+As noted above, this approach is not cheap, since processes are not kind to OS resources pool.
+A better approach is the Worker Threads from the `worker_threads` module, which allows execution in parallel, and are light-weight.

 *Happy coding*